tytydraco/yessleep/out/For_5_years_I_played_a_game_of_chess_against_a_God_and_he_lost.md

 But I did not win.

 I will never forget him.
 The man in the bronze, suede jacket, sitting on a grey wedge in St. John’s Square at midnight.
 Revealed by the murky glow of a Victorian lamppost, the solitary figure leaned against the black, wrought iron pole.
-The well-dressed gentleman tickled his chin thoughtfully, whilst boring his keen eyes into the chessboard before him.
+He tickled his chin thoughtfully, whilst boring his keen eyes into a chessboard.

 As I staggered through the deserted London square, tipsy from a night out, I started grinning.
 The stranger was moving both the white and black pieces.
 There was something both amusing and bemusing about watching him play against himself.
 No, it wasn’t that.
 It was the fact that he was playing against himself in the middle of London at midnight.